Performance Analysis of Modified SRPT in Multiple-Processor Multitask Scheduling: Conclusion

 \section{Conclusion}

 In this work, we study the multitask scheduling problem, for which the optimal algorithms and tight analyses remain widely open for almost all settings.
 We propose Modified-SRPT algorithm, which achieves a competitive ratio that is order optimal when the number of machines is constant.
 Another appealing and more important property of Modified-SRPT is that, the average response time incurred under Poisson arrival is asymptotic optimal when the traffic intensity goes to $1$, if job service times are finite or exponentially distributed with finite task workload.
-In order to prove the optimality, we also establish a tight characterization on the growth rate of average response time in GI/GI/$1$ for work-conserving algorithms.
+We also show that this bounded workload assumption can be removed in M/M/$1$.